H-Blockx: History

 In 2004, the band's album No Excuses reached No. 14 on the German album charts.
 It was then supported by an extensive European tour.
 In early 2005 and 2006 in Malmö, Sweden, their 2007 album Open Letter To A Friend was recorded.
 They were accompanied by H-Blockx producer Andreas "Boogieman" Herbig who was with them in 1994 when Time To Move was completed.
 Their single "Countdown to Insanity" from the album is one of the playable tracks included on the European version of the game Rock Band, and is available to download with the US version.
 Ending a five-year absence from the recording studio, the band released their album HBLX in May 2012.

 In 2013, the band's song "Gazoline" was used for the trailer and soundtrack for the video game Sunset Overdrive, along with several other rock and metal songs.

 After appearing only sporadically in preceding years, the band played at some festivals between 2022 and 2024.
 In October 2024, they embarked on a headliner tour to celebrate the 30-year anniversary of their debut album Time to Move, for which also former singer Dave Gappa joined to perform on a couple of songs.
 They played a new song called Fallout and hinted at more new music and a tour in 2025.

+A new single Straight_Outta_Nowhere including a music video was released in August 2025, followed by Lights_Out at the end of September.
+In October 2025, they embarked on the Fillin_the_Blank tour, while announcing a new album of the same name for release in March 2026.